matiasrodlo/hablaqui/README.md

 ![image](https://github.com/user-attachments/assets/aa68a627-647a-4ec2-b814-58ddb9c0f82b)

 A mental health marketplace and SaaS platform connecting users with a network of over 200 certified specialists.
-The platform facilitates scheduling, payments, and secure video consultations.
+The platform facilitates scheduling, payments, and secure video.

+Hablaquí was born at the Startup School of Adolfo Ibáñez University and was later incubated by Digevo Ventures, accelerated through Start-Up Chile, and backed by Google for Startups.

 ## Features
 Hablaquí provides a comprehensive solution for mental health services: